Need fresh thinking?

 6. Size matters.
 Your infographic should be no more than 600 pixels wide and 1,800 pixels in height.
 Make sure the file size doesn’t exceed 1.5 megabytes so loading won’t take too long.

 7. An infographic is not a brochure.
-It should be about your company.
-Focus the topic on your customers.
+It should not be about your company or retail services franchise location.
+Focus your content creation on your customers.
 What are they interested in?
 What will improve their lives?
-What will position you as a friend and trusted source for personal care information?
+What will position you as a friend and trusted source for information about retail services?
 Be sure not to say or do too much.
 When you have a lot to communicate, consider making a series of connected infographics.
 You can label them as being part of a series, such as “Part Three: Get the Abs You Deserve.”
 You’ll send your customers scurrying to find the first two.
 Finally, strive to present no more than five elements.
 Infographics typically feature several data points such as statistics, tips or did-you-know lists.
 Don’t overwhelm people with too much information.
 Keep it simple.
 You only have a few seconds to communicate.

 8. Tell people something they don’t know.
 Surprise your customers.
-If you do, you’ll increase the chances that people will absorb the information and share it with others.
+If you do, you’ll increase the chances that people will absorb the information about your retail services or products and share it with others.

 9. Solve a problem.
 Great content can help customers (and potential customers) deal with challenges.
 So, think like your customers.
 If it’s December and they are gaining weight, consider an infographic that provides tips about navigating the holiday dinner table.